-- plays in a dangerous manner (as defined below); - impedes the progress of an opponent without any contact being made; - is guilty of dissent, using offensive, insulting or abusive language and/or action(s) or other verbal offences; - prevents the goalkeeper from releasing or throwing the ball from the hands or kicks or attempts to kick the ball when the goalkeeper is in the process of releasing or throwing it; - initiates a deliberate trick for the ball to be passed (including from a free kick) to the goalkeeper with the head, chest, knee, etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is penalised if responsible for initiating the deliberate trick; - · scores in the opponents' goal: - directly from their hand/arm (including by the goalkeeper), provided that it is accidental and the hand/arm did not make their body unnaturally bigger; - immediately after accidentally touching the ball with their hand/arm, provided that the hand/arm did not make their body unnaturally bigger.
+- plays in a dangerous manner (as defined below); - impedes the progress of an opponent without any contact being made;

+- is guilty of dissent, using offensive, insulting or abusive language and/or action(s) or other verbal offences; - prevents the goalkeeper from releasing or throwing the ball from the hands or kicks or attempts to kick the ball when the goalkeeper is in the process of releasing or throwing it; - initiates a deliberate trick for the ball to be passed (including from a free kick) to the goalkeeper with the head, chest, knee, etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is penalised if responsible for initiating the deliberate trick; - scores in the opponents' goal: - directly from their hand/arm (including by the goalkeeper), provided that it is accidental and the hand/arm did not make their body unnaturally bigger; - after accidentally touching the ball with their hand/arm, without any other player having deliberately played it thereafter, provided that the hand/arm did not make their body unnaturally bigger.